chrisstaite-menlo/nativelink-provisioner/README.md

 An example Kubernetes deployment is available in the examples directory.

-Note that you will need to update the project ID for the prometheus frontend to match your GCP project ID and also update the image in the deployment to match where the built image above is.
+Note that you will need to update update the image in the deployment to match where the built image above is.